 Subscribe to our newsletters to get stories like this delivered directly to your inbox.

 Just north of busy Belmar, Avon-by-the-Sea is a favorite among local families.
-This beach has it all: soft, white sand, fewer crowds, lifeguards, and clean bathrooms.
+This hidden beach has it all: soft, white sand, fewer crowds, lifeguards, and clean bathrooms.
 Free street parking is plentiful along Ocean Avenue, making this slice of paradise worth the drive.
 If you're hungry, grab a bite at the landmark Avon Pavilion.
 Located right on the beach, you can enjoy breakfast, lunch, or dinner while gazing out onto the Atlantic Ocean.
 The beach is cash-only, and daily wristbands are $12.
 Kids under 11 are FREE.

-OK, it’s not really the end of the earth, but it definitely feels that way.
+OK, it’s not really the end of the earth, but this hidden beach definitely feels that way.
 This 1.5-mile stretch of Long Beach Island south of bustling Beach Haven is more peaceful and less crowded than other LBI hot spots.
 There’s plenty of parking—and restrooms—in the lot at the south end of Long Beach Boulevard.
 Lifeguards are on duty, and beach badges are required.
 A daily pass is $10.
 Feeling hungry?
 Grab a late breakfast or lunch at Bowker’s South Beach Grill, a family-friendly eatery just a short walk away.

 Higbee Beach looks out over the Delaware Bay.
 Photo courtesy of Cape May Beaches

-Follow the path through the dunes to the Ocean Grove Beach.
+Follow the path through the dunes to Ocean Grove Beach.
 Photo courtesy of Ocean Grove Beach, NJ

 Sea Isle City offers families the best of both worlds.
 You get a small beach town feel with the excitement of the Jersey Shore right at your fingertips.
 Located between Ocean City and Wildwood, there's so much here to keep your family busy: miles of clean, pristine beach, strolling along the oceanfront promenade, FREE family nights with character visits, movie nights under the stars, and several local playgrounds.
 Food choices abound, and you can choose between pizza, hot dogs, tacos, healthy breakfast and lunch spots, ice cream, and more.
 The beach is FREE on Wednesdays and always FREE for kids under 12.
 Daily beach tags are an affordable $5.